 1. Conesus Lake

 Located just 30 minutes from Rochester, Conesus Lake is the westernmost and closest Finger Lake to the city.
-Vitale Park in Lakeville is an excellent spot for picnicking and walking along the lake’s northern end, with paved walkways and a footbridge leading to a picturesque island.
-The Conesus Lake Boat Launch on the east shore allows easy water access for kayaking through Conesus Inlet Wildlife Management Area’s wetlands.
+Vitale Park in Lakeville, located at the north end of the lake, features paved walkways and a footbridge that leads to a picturesque island.
+This makes it an ideal spot for picnicking and leisurely walks.
+Additionally, the Conesus Lake Boat Launch offers access to kayaks to explore the Conesus Inlet Wildlife Management Area.

 2. Hemlock Lake